tethysplatform/tethys/docs/installation/production/manual/configuration/basic/supervisor.rst

 3. Create Run Directory
 =======================

 Verify that the directory where the ASGI process files will be created exists.
 You noted this directory when verifying the :file:`asgi_supervisor.conf` file in the previous step.
-For example, if the path in :file:`asgi_supervisor.conf` was defined as :file:`/run/asgi/tethys_asgi%(process_num)d.sock`, then you would need to ensure that the :file:`/run/asgi` directory exists and is owned by the ``NGINX_USER``.
+For example, if the path in :file:`asgi_supervisor.conf` was defined as :file:`/run/asgi/tethys_asgi%(process_num)d.sock`, then you would need to ensure that the :file:`/run/asgi` directory exists and is owned by the ``NGINX_USER`` or ``APACHE_USER``.

 .. note::